USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 ## Small Step Installation Instructions

-**Please Note:**
-If you previously manually created a ssh host key, you may need to delete it as the hosts will now have a new signed key.
-Delete your .ssh/known_hosts file OR run:
-`ssh-keygen -R ceres.scinet.usda.gov

 ### Windows Instructions

 - OpenSSH needs to be installed.
 If you have Windows 10 or later, you should already have OpenSSH unless your local admin has removed it or restricted access to it.
 Check by running `ssh` in a PowerShell or terminal window.
 If it works, you should see usage instructions.